gatsbyjs/gatsby/docs/docs/data-fetching.md

 Because a Gatsby site [hydrates](/docs/glossary#hydration) into a React app after loading statically, Gatsby is not just for static sites.
 You can also fetch data dynamically on the client-side as needed, like you would with any other React app.

 To illustrate this, check out a small example site that uses both Gatsby's data layer at build-time and data on the client at run-time.
-This example is based loosely on Jason Lengstorf's [Gatsby with Apollo](https://github.com/jlengstorf/gatsby-with-apollo) example.
-You'll be fetching character data for Rick (of Rick and Morty) and a random pupper image.
+It fetches content from GitHub's API at build time and then

-> Note: Check out the [full example here](https://github.com/amberleyromo/gatsby-client-data-fetching), if helpful.
+> Note: Check out the [full example here](https://github.com/gatsbyjs/gatsby/examples/data-fetching).

 ### 1. Create a Gatsby page component